Lugia-is-OP/Sample_Bot/README.md

 Go to .env_sample
 chnage that file name to .env and PUT YOUR TOKEN THERE

+# Prefix
+For Example I have Kept Prefix as ```$```
-# Change Token
+# Chnage Prefx
 Go to config.json
-For Example I have Kept Prefix as ```$``` and Put you Prefix There
+and Put you Prefix There

 # Ignoring Stuff